Department of Physics

 A Phy 464 Materials Characterization (3)

 A laboratory and lecture course designed to give students experience with modern methods of materials characterization such as electron microscopy, x-ray diffraction, optical absorption, nuclear magnetic resonance, neutron activation, Auger spectroscopy, particle induced x-ray emission, Rutherford backscattering and nuclear reaction analysis.
 Prerequisite(s): A Phy 362 or permission of instructor.
+May not be offered during 2002-2003.

 A Phy 465 Materials Fabrication (3)

 A laboratory and lecture course designed to give students experience in modern methods of materials fabrication and modification such as thin-film evaporation, sputtering, chemical vapor deposition, electrodeposition, doping by ion implantation and diffusion, and ion beam mixing.
 Prerequisite(s): A Phy 464 or permission of instructor.
+May not be offered during 2002-2003.

 A Phy 466 X-ray Optics, Analysis and Imaging (3)